Prologue to My Upcoming Historical Novel Set in Southern Oregon in 1888: Rune & Verse (2026)

 10 AM

 A tempest, a storm was brewing between the crouched yet canopied barriers of solitude of the forest wilderness, her will, and the good fortune she could entreat from the obscure reasons of fate.
 Today, fate’s brackish intentions acted with her as the wind.
 Had it read her mind’s cry for help?
 Would it stay with her?
 It pushed behind and supported her as it flowed like a creek through the contours of the landscape closer to where she was supposed to be, so she would let it accompany her to the backyard of the house.
 It would save her.
-It wouldn’t force her inside where Mother waited for her and there was a sanity longed for that only comes with wood stove heat or the soothing steam of a sauna bath, so she knew it could understand her, and that would have to do for now.
+It wouldn’t force her inside yet where Mother waited for her, so she knew it could understand her.
+But no one said the wind was constant.
+Her harvesting would have to do for now.
+She laid the supplies from her arms down on the ground, at her feet, for retrieval later.
+If possible.
+Delay was second-guessing, and she was out of time.

 The wind picked up, and a chill ran down the back of her neck.
 Rune pressed her arms against her body and rubbed her shoulders to push out the cold, but felt colder.
 At least the sting from not wearing her jacket today would keep her coat sleeves from getting wet and dirty (nothing worse than wet, frozen clothes), even if the cut of the icy, rushing creek water over her toy boat-launching fingers could not be helped.
+But more importantly, Mother would not suffer her to be both late and dirty for her appointment today.
 She peered through the fog to the sky.
 Perpetual dusk.
 Cold.
 Always cold this time of year.
 It was like a Finnish winter’s day, wasn’t it?
-The frigid edge of the air reminded her of that last, crushing, bleak night at the family pond… Her nightmares had returned.
+The frigid edge of the air reminded her of that last, crushing, bleak night at the family pond the night Aika was taken… sacrificed.
+Her nightmares had returned.
 The old gods were speaking with their ill, vengeful tongues even if people here were only half listening.
 She was listening.

 *The Kalevala, or National Epos of the Finns.
 By E. T. Fletcher, Esq.
 (Read before the Society based on Franz Anton Scheifner, German Version), March 17th, 1869.